coins/bitcoin-app/README.md

 - Generate a memorizable Bitcoin account from email and password ( without a trusted third party )
   - Compatible with password managers
   - Compatible with TouchID / FaceID
+- Web App
+  - No installation
+  - Responsive design for mobile and desktop screens
 - Progressive Web App
   - Install on Homescreen or Desktop.
 Never visit fake domains
   - Circumvent App Store or Play Store
+- Good auditability
+  - No Framework
+  - Minimal dependencies
-- No Framework.
-Simple code for good auditability.
+  - Simple code
-- Clean Design
+- User-friendly UI
 - Simply dump the root folder on your own server to host the wallet yourself.

 ## Disclaimer
 *THIS IS EXPERIMENTAL CODE!
 DO NOT USE REAL MONEY!
 USE THIS SOFTWARE AT YOUR OWN RISK.*